 It’s hard to say what, if anything, separates Brooklyn’s specialty coffee identity from Manhattan’s.
 We might posit, though, that the lack of gigantic buildings leads to coffee shops focused more on neighborhood folks.
-Our favorite shops on this side of the East River all serve excellent coffee and are the gems of their communities, which include many members of Team Trade.
+Our favorite shops on this side of the East River all serve delicious, different types of coffee and are the gems of their communities, which include many members of Team Trade.

 1158 Myrtle Avenue